maxime-clenet/Equilibrium-and-surviving-species-in-a-large-Lotka-Volterra-system/README.md

 Each figure has its own code file.
 The function.py file contains the majority of the functions used.

- For any question/comment/bug, feel free to contact Maxime Clenet.
+ For any questions, comments or bugs report contact Maxime Clenet.